bitcoinzh/bitcoinzh/china-talks-bitcoin/_posts/longform/2016-01-24-Chinese-proposal-to-reconcile-Bitcoin.md

 ![China proposal to reconcile Bitcoin, response by sangzou]({{ '/images/translations/chinese-proposal-to-reconcile-bitcoin/2016-01-24-chinese-proposal-to-reconcile-bitcoin-13.jpg' | prepend: site.url }})

-The community's core devs have explained this issue very clearly: including Peter Todd, they have all signed in support of "<a href="" title="Bitcoin Core team roadmap, Capacity increases for the Bitcoin system.">Capacity increases for the Bitcoin system</a>."
+The community's core devs have explained this issue very clearly: including Peter Todd, they have all signed in support of "<a href="https://bitcoincore.org/en/2015/12/21/capacity-increase/" title="Bitcoin Core team roadmap, Capacity increases for the Bitcoin system.">Capacity increases for the Bitcoin system</a>."

 Can I ask, for what reason do you not support them?
 From a technical point of view (serious).